-- In the end, the top portion of the divided small intestine is connected to the small intestine further down so that the stomach acids and digestive enzymes will eventually mix with the food.
+- The top portion of the divided small intestine is connected to the small intestine further down so that the stomach acids and digestive enzymes will eventually mix with the food.

-The long-term complication rate is slightly higher than sleeve gastrectomy.
+The long-term complication rate associated with gastric bypass is slightly higher than sleeve gastrectomy.
 Complications can be avoided with proper care, however.

-- Patients are not allowed to take aspirin or other NSAIDs after surgery.
+- Patients must not take aspirin or other non-steroidal anti-inflammatory drugs (NSAIDs) after surgery.

-- All patients need to take vitamins for life after surgery.
-If they don’t, it could lead to long-term vitamin/mineral deficiencies, particularly deficits in vitamin B12, iron, calcium, and folate.
+- All patients need to take the supplements recommended by Dr. Bonnor for the long-term maintenance of their gastric bypass results.
+If they don’t, it could lead to vitamin/mineral deficiencies, particularly deficits in vitamin B12, iron, calcium, and folate.